charlesUnixPro/dps8m-fnp/README.md

 ###And now for 'watcher'

-Watcher is derived from the zyre chat program and allows for limited eavesdropping on the IPC between nodes fnp and MulticsCS.
+Watcher is derived from the zyre chat program and allows for limited eavesdropping on the IPC between the fnp and MulticsCS nodes.
 To execute watcher from a *NIX shell just emter "./watcher -v newatcher" and the IPC node 'newatcher' will start up listening for IPC traffic with all sorts of information about detected peers and messages being displayed.

 You can send or receive broadcast or peer-to-peer messages via watcher.